Han-Linrui/context-budgeted-llm-harness/docs/exploration_report.md

 - Hybrid word + 3-gram retrieval was more robust than a hand-written BM25 variant on short texts in the observed DEV setting.
 - Increasing the number of few-shot examples could slightly improve local DEV accuracy, but it also raised truncation and latency risk.
 A moderate top-15 retrieval setting offered a better robustness trade-off.
-- The Chinese MCQ subset performed near random baseline.
-Manual inspection suggested that this subset contained severe machine-translation artifacts and weak semantic consistency, so it should be treated as a data-quality stress case rather than a clean reasoning benchmark.
+- Error cases should be interpreted through multiple factors, including label ambiguity, prompt interference, reasoning drift, and data-quality stress cases.
+In particular, the low-scoring Chinese MCQ subset is better treated as a stress case with translation and semantic-consistency artifacts than as a clean reasoning benchmark.

 ## 4. Limitations

-This harness is not a general-purpose agent framework.
-It is a compact evaluation harness for classification-style tasks under a fixed API and token budget.
+This is a compact evaluation harness for classification-style tasks under a fixed API and token budget.
 Its main limitations are:

 - dependence on the stability and instruction-following behavior of the underlying LLM;
 - a heuristic MCQ detector based on label length;